Tom Thabane: In opposition

 Thabane resigned from the government on 9 October 2006, and formed a new party, the All Basotho Convention (ABC).
 He claimed that his goal was to unite all Basotho, not only those from the Congress party or National Party.
 Some believed the ABC could lead Lesotho to economic development.

 18 MPs crossed the floor to join the ABC in opposition on 13 October 2006; 17 of these (including Thabane) had been LCD members, and one had been an independent.
 Thabane's party thus became the third-largest party in Parliament.
 The ruling party was left with 61 of the 120 parliamentary seats; with such a precarious majority, Mosisili requested the dissolution of Parliament, and an early election was called for February 2007.
 In the election, the ABC took 17 out of 80 constituency seats, while the LCD took 61.
 Thabane said that the vote was free but not fair.

-An extended dispute followed the 2007 election regarding the allocation of the seats based on proportional representation.
+An extended dispute followed the 2007 election regarding the allocation of seats based on proportional representation.
 Five opposition parties called for the Speaker of Parliament to designate Thabane as Leader of the Opposition in March 2007, but the Speaker rejected this on the grounds that the agreement made by the opposition parties was not legitimate.
 National Independent Party leader Dominic Motikoe was instead designated the Leader of the Opposition, despite leading a party that was allied with the LCD.

 On 14 June 2007, an assassination attempt on Thabane allegedly occurred, with gunmen firing outside his home.
 Several other incidents of political violence occurred around the same time, and an indefinite curfew was imposed; it was lifted later in the month.
 Thabane was critical of the curfew and accused the police of excessively harsh enforcement of it.

 The LCD's reluctance to engage in talks regarding the political situation prompted Thabane on 18 October 2007 to threaten street protests to pressure the government into holding a new election "if they continue to fail to cooperate".

-After an 22 April 2009 assault on Mosisili's residence, which was believed to have been a failed attempt to kill him, police said that retired officer Makotoko Lerotholi, a bodyguard of Thabane, was suspected of involvement in the attack.
+After a 22 April 2009 assault on Mosisili's residence, which was believed to have been a failed attempt to kill him, police said that retired officer Makotoko Lerotholi, a bodyguard of Thabane, was suspected of involvement in the attack.
 Thabane condemned the government for placing blame on the opposition, describing it as "treachery".

-Prime Minister
+Prime minister

-After more than five years in opposition, Thabane formed a coalition with other parties in the wake of the 2012 Lesotho parliamentary election and was appointed Prime Minister.
+After more than five years in opposition, Thabane formed a coalition with other parties in the wake of the 2012 Lesotho parliamentary election and was appointed prime minister.

 Thabane fled to South Africa on 30 August 2014, alleging that the military was attempting to take power and wanted to kill him.
 He said that he would go back to Lesotho only if he felt his life was not in danger.
 The military denied the allegations.
 He returned to Lesotho on 3 September 2014 under the protection of South African police.